WORLD WATCH LIST

 What’s Life Like For Christians?

-Since the military coup in February 2021, Christians have encountered greater violence and tighter restrictions.
-Believers have been killed, and churches have been indiscriminately attacked – even well-established ones in predominantly Christian states like Chin and Kayah.
-More Christians than ever have been driven out of their homes and have found refuge in churches or IDP camps.
-Some are even forced to flee to the jungle, where they are often deprived of access to food and health care.
+More Christians than ever have been driven out of their homes and have found refuge in churches or displacement camps.
+Some are forced to flee to the jungle where they are often deprived of access to food and healthcare.
+Government forces have continued to disproportionately attack Christian villages and churches.
+They have also killed Christian aid workers and pastors, often in aerial attacks.

 Who Is Most Vulnerable To Persecution?